-There’s nothing quite like gathering the family together and decorating a gingerbread house.
+There’s nothing quite like gathering the family together and decorating a gingerbread house as a part of your treasured holiday traditions.

 Often purchased as a kit with several decorating supplies included, gingerbread houses give you the freedom to follow the instructions or make the house your own.
-And whether you’re a by-the-book decorator or a creative mind with a whimsical idea, there’s no denying that this is where holiday memories are built.
+And whether you’re a by-the-book, classic gingerbread house decorator or a creative, open-minded non-traditional gingerbread artist filled with whimsical ideas, there’s no denying that this is where holiday memories are built.

-But like any sturdy house, it’s all about laying a strong foundation.
-With these simple tips and tricks, you can design and decorate a house that will stand the test of time.
+But regardless of your decorating path or preferred gingerbread house ideas, just like building any sturdy house, it’s important to start with a strong foundation.
+With these simple tips and tricks, you can design and decorate an eye-catching house that will stand the test of time during the holiday season.

 First, let’s start off with some basic decorating tips: